ntua-el19613/gyst/README.md

 # Get Your Sh*t Together (GYST) - Android Mobile Productivity App

 Welcome to Get Your Sh*t Together (GYST) – a productivity app designed to help you organize your life and boost your productivity!
-This app was developed as part of the 7th-semester course in Human-Computer Interaction.
+This app was developed as part of the NTUA ECE 7th-semester course in Human-Computer Interaction.

 ## Overview